 Achieving muscle balance involves strengthening a group of muscles to improve their strength.
 When certain muscles are weak, it can lead to early fatigue and potential damage.
 Additionally, muscle imbalances can increase the risk of strain and ligament tears.

 By engaging in strength training, the body can achieve optimal alignment and reduce the risk of injury.
 Proper alignment allows the body to engage in intense physical activity without negative impact.

 Resistance training is like an opportunity to develop a healthy relationship with the self.
 It can regulate mood and increase self-esteem.

 Studies conducted on adolescents and children have demonstrated that resistance training might impact ‘the self’ in youth 8.
 Exercise can improve overall physical appearance and boost confidence, especially among individuals who always feel conscious of their looks.

 Reps and Sets for Strength Training

-Before we discuss how many reps and sets are good to strength train, we must understand the difference between them.
+Before discussing how many reps and sets are suitable for strength training, we must understand the difference between them.

 Reps refer to the repetitions or the number of times an exercise is performed.

 Sets are the number of times a specific amount of reps are done.